 I was born in North Sumatra, Indonesia and spent part of my childhood living in a small town in this region.
 I come from the Toba Batak tribe; both of my grandmothers from my father and my mother side were weavers.
 As a young teenager, my mother was also a skilful weaver, but later she abandoned the weaving world and opted to be a tailor and a non-traditional textile (fabric) trader.

 I am currently living in London, UK and I have been away from Indonesia for over 30 years now, but I continue to make regular journeys back to Indonesia and spent a lot of my time there visiting remote weaving villages around the archipelago.
-Please visit my blog updates on this website, to see my journey to these places.

 I am not a skilful weaver as such, but I love Indonesian traditional textiles (Ikat, Batik and Songket) and in the past few years I have worked very closely with weavers from around the archipelago, through a charity I founded in 2000 (Connect Indonesia, The Charity – www.connect-indonesia.org).